Early Origins of the Autrey family

 Spelling variations of this family name include: MacAughtrie, McAughtrie, Macaughtrie, MacAutry, McAutry, MacAutrey, McAutrey, Autry, Autrey, Autrie, Coughtrie, Cautry, Caughtry, Caughtrie, MacUchtrie, McUchtrie, MacUchtry, McAuchtry, MacOrtrie, McOrtry, McOrtie, McUchtraigh, MacAuchtraigh, MacAutraigh, Uthreson, Utherson, MacCautry, MacCautrie, McCautry, McCaughtry and many more.

-Another 45 words (3 lines of text) are included under the topic Early Autrey Notables in all our PDF Extended History products.
+Another 30 words (2 lines of text) are included under the topic Early Autrey Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name were: